ctlnwng/colors-of-fenway/README.md

 # Colors of Fenway
 ### A psychogeographical map of sorts.

-Prompted by Guy Debord's [Theory of the Dérive](http://www.cddc.vt.edu/sionline/si/theory.html).

-Visit the project site [here](https://ctlnwng.github.io/colors-of-fenway/) and read the [artist's statement](https://ctlnwng.github.io/colors-of-fenway/statement.html) for more details.
+An art project prompted by Guy Debord's [Theory of the Dérive](http://www.cddc.vt.edu/sionline/si/theory.html).
+The project [site](https://ctlnwng.github.io/colors-of-fenway/) features four illustrations of Boston's Fenway area and a color palette associated with each illustration.
+Read the [artist's statement](https://ctlnwng.github.io/colors-of-fenway/statement.html) for more details.